Alan Paris

 Alan Paris (born 15 August 1964) is an English former professional footballer who played as a right back, making over 250 career appearances.

 Playing career

-Born in Slough, Paris played for Slough Town, Watford, Peterborough United, Leicester City and Notts County.
+Born in Slough, Paris played for Slough Town, Watford, Peterborough United, Leicester City, Notts County and Stevenage Borough.

 Managerial career

 In October 2017, Paris was appointed manager of Hellenic Premier Division side Burnham.
 He left the role in February 2018.
 In the summer of 2018 he was appointed manager of Langley having previously been working with the club's youth system.